mrtakata/stock-market/README.md

 close__stocksticker___date) ✅
 - Performance and Competitors needs to be scraped from the MarketWatch stock page using received stock symbol, available in available in the following path: https://www.marketwatch.com/investing/stock/<stock_symbol>.
 Ex: https://www.marketwatch.com/investing/stock/aapl ✅
 - The solution should be able to update companies listed on https://www.marketwatch.com/tools/markets/stocks/country/united-states. ✅
 - Create a Dockerfile that builds an image containing the ready-to-run API application.
-One should be able to invoke “docker run” and interact with the API
+One should be able to invoke “docker run” and interact with the API ✅
 - The application should display meaningful logs for the application
+- Automated Tests